 Orange Daylily Plants

-Orange Daylily is a native flower of Asia but has increased in North America; one of its names is the "Common Lily."
+Orange Daylily plants are native flowers of Asia but have increased in North America; one of its names is the "Common Lily."
 Because they do so well in wet soil, you can put daylilies in those areas that other flowers may not be suited for.
 Just because they are "common" doesn't mean you shouldn't plant a few in your flower garden.
 These are hardy little beauties and do well from zones three to nine.
 They take little care and fend for themselves.
 The flowers are golden and tend to be large, some as big as three and a half inches in diameter.

 The leaves are long and slender, like a garage, from twenty-four to thirty-six inches high, and hang about halfway up.
 This fact alone makes for a pretty addition to any flower garden.
 The flowers are held on their stalks semi-erect without sagging downward.